On 12 May 2016 the NSW Government announced the formation of 19 new councils.

 The proclamation of the new Bayside Council occurred on 9 September 2016, following the conclusion of legal action by Botany Bay City Council in the Court of Appeal.

 This took the total number of new councils created in 2016 to 20.

 On 14 February 2017, the Government announced it is continuing its in-principle support for the creation of a further five new councils in metropolitan Sydney, subject to decisions of the courts.

 This would see the number of councils in Greater Sydney reduced from 41 to 24.

 There will be no further regional council mergers.
 Regional councils have already undergone much more consolidation than the city – prior to the new councils created in 2016, regional council numbers had already decreased from 133 to 111 in the past 15 years.
 By comparison, in Sydney, most council boundaries have not changed since the 1940s, and some have remained unchanged for more than 100 years.

 The 20 new stronger, more efficient councils that have already been established will remain in place and are working harder for residents and delivering better services and infrastructure such as roads, parks, playgrounds and sporting facilities.

 New councils will receive a wide range of additional benefits:

 This website contains details on the process of the implementation of the new councils and further information that communities in affected areas may be interested in.
-If you have further questions please do not hesitate to call 1300 813 020 (This service is available 24/7).

 Where an * is displayed next to a council name this means it is a part of that council area.